VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: VizCopilot: Prototype Design

 \subsubsection{Limitations}

-First, parallel generation does not prevent duplicate items, particularly employee names.
-Second, inconsistencies or conflicts between data items are neither checked nor removed.
-Third, the distribution of data types may not reflect that of a realistic enterprise dataset, and the overall scale of data produced by a company with 1,000 employees is likely much larger.
-Fourth, the dataset lacks explicit connections between items beyond the involved employees.
-Fifth, no actual file contents are generated, and chat or email threads do not include multi-turn conversations.
-For these limitations, the synthetic dataset is only considered appropriate for prototype development and user study.
+While suited for our exploratory study, the generalizability of the dataset is limited.
+The distribution of data types may not reflect that of a real enterprise database, and the overall scale of data produced by a company with 1,000 employees is likely much larger.
+The dataset lacks explicit connections between items beyond the involved employees.
+Chat or email threads do not include multi-turn conversations.
+For these limitations, the synthetic dataset is only considered appropriate for developing a research prototype.